Skip to Content

 Flexible Jaw Muscles

-2. Quadrate bones that rotate outward during feeding
+2. Quadrate bones rotate outward to allow greater expansion.

-5. Independent movement of left and right mandibles
+5. The left and right mandibles move independently, ensuring no dislocation.

 Lack of Teeth